MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPNavigationNode.md

 ```

 ## DESCRIPTION
-Adds a menu item to either the quicklaunch or top navigation
+Adds a menu item to either the quicklaunch or top navigation.
+When updating a hub site menu (TopNavigationBar) it will take 30-45 minutes for the changes to appear on the menu.

 ## EXAMPLES